Dysarthria is difficulty speaking caused by brain damage or brain changes later in life.

 - difficulty swallowing (dysphagia), which may lead to constant drooling

-Dysarthria doesn't affect intelligence or understanding, but a person with the condition may also have problems in these areas.
+Dysarthria does not affect intelligence or understanding, but a person with the condition may also have problems in these areas.
 Speech problems can also affect social interaction, employment and education.

 If you or your child has dysarthria, you may find it helpful to see a speech and language therapist (SLT).
-Ask your GP about your nearest speech and language therapy clinic.
+Ask a GP about your nearest speech and language therapy clinic.

 What causes dysarthria?